vitest-dev/vitest/docs/guide/snapshot.md

 + // Vitest Snapshot v1
 ```

-This does not really affects the functionality but might affect your commit diff when migrating from Jest.
+This does not really affect the functionality but might affect your commit diff when migrating from Jest.

 #### 2. `printBasicPrototype` is default to `false`